wmcdonald404/wmcdonald404.github.io/_posts/2024-03-20-22-44-00-linux-vagrant-windows-boxes.md

 ---

 ## Overview
-In [Linux - Vagrant - Setting up Vagrant on Fedora] we outlined the process to set up and test basic Vagrant functionality on Fedora using Libvirt as the virtualisation provider (other providers are available.)
+In [Linux - Vagrant - Setting up Vagrant on Fedora](https://wmcdonald404.github.io/github-pages/2024/03/20/18-51-00-linux-vagrant-libvirt-on-fedora.html) we outlined the process to set up and test basic Vagrant functionality on Fedora using Libvirt as the virtualisation provider (other providers are available.)

 Next we would like to deploy a single Windows host which we can interact with via PSRemoting in order to streamline Windows automation workflows and testing.

 There are a number of Windows 2022 Vagrant Box base images available in the Vagrant Box library.
-In order to run Windows Vagrant boxes on Fedora we need to filter on Libvirt as the virtualisation provider which leads us to https://app.vagrantup.com/jborean93/boxes/WindowsServer2022
+In order to run Windows Vagrant boxes on Fedora we need to filter on Libvirt as the virtualisation provider which leads us to [https://app.vagrantup.com/jborean93/boxes/WindowsServer2022](https://app.vagrantup.com/jborean93/boxes/WindowsServer2022)

 ## How-to
-1. Add a Windows vagrant box base image (https://app.vagrantup.com/jborean93/boxes/WindowsServer2022):
+1. Add a Windows vagrant box base image from [https://app.vagrantup.com/jborean93/boxes/WindowsServer2022](https://app.vagrantup.com/jborean93/boxes/WindowsServer2022):
 ```
 $ vagrant box add jborean93/WindowsServer2022 --provider libvirt
 ==> box: Loading metadata for box 'jborean93/WindowsServer2022'